LGBTQ Family Law Attorney in Madison

 Her decades-long commitment and knowledge in creating and supporting legal protections for LGBTQ families gives us a unique understanding of the issues which remain.

-Questions You Make Have When Seeking a Divorce
+Questions You May Have When Seeking a Divorce

 Were you married to a same-sex partner in another state before Wisconsin recognized such marriage?
-Did you live with your partner for 20 years before being allowed to marry in Wisconsin?
+Did you live with your partner for many years before being allowed to marry in Wisconsin?

 If you and your spouse file for a divorce, the court may have to decide how long your marriage was.
 Whether the court sees your marriage as one of 20+ years or of 3 years may determine whether property brought to the marriage is reason to adjust an equal division of property and may determine whether spousal maintenance is awarded.